-The man was wearing a dark business suit, a skinny black tie, a white shirt and street shoes.
-On one of his hands, he was carrying an attaché case.
+The man was wearing a dark business suit, a skinny black tie, a white shirt, and street shoes.
+He was carrying on one of his hands, he was an attaché case.

 Sitting on the last row of the plane, at seat number 18-C, the man lit a cigarette, and ordered a bourbon and soda while waiting for the plane to take off.

-A few minutes after 3.00 p.m. when the plan was enroute to Seattle, Cooper handed a stewardess a note.
-The stewardess put the note in her purse, probably thinking that it was of the many notes she received from male passengers, and went on with her work.
+A few minutes after 3.00 p.m., Cooper handed a stewardess a note.
+The stewardess put the note in her purse, probably thinking it was one of the many notes she received from male passengers, and went on with her work.

-In exchange for his demands, two of the three stewardess and 36 passengers who had boarded the plane would alight at Seattle.
+In exchange for his demands, two of the three stewardess and 36 passengers who had boarded the plane would be allowed to alight at Seattle.

-Airline officials and FBI agents complied with his request as he had threatened if his demands were not met, he would blow the plane.
+Airline officials and FBI agents complied with his request as he had threatened if his demands were not met, he would blow the plane apart.

 The plane took off once the exchange was through.
 He directed the plane to be flown south to Reno, Nevada, at a speed of 200mph (322km/hr), at a height of 10,000 feet with the wing flaps at fifteen degrees.